spxbhuhb/zakadabar-stack/lib/blobs/README.md

-Images and files plug and play module for Zakadabar.
+Images and files library module for Zakadabar.